rdegges/rdegges-blog/articles/2012/heroku-isnt-for-idiots.md

 >
 > -   Redis takes too much memory to reliably queue Sentry jobs.
 > -   Dynos are either memory or CPU bound, but we have no idea how or why.
-> -   The Postgres server can’t handle any reasonable level of concurrency.
+> -   The Postgres server can't handle any reasonable level of concurrency.
 > -   We randomly have to spin up 20 dynos to get anywhere in the queue backlog.

 ![][6]